 Hootsuite is a popular product discovery tool for understanding target user preferences.
 The tool lets product teams monitor the social media conversations of target users, especially brand and product-related conversations.

 Understanding what users want facilitates building products that align with user desires and pain points.
 Besides monitoring your target users, you can use Hootsuite to keep an eye on trends and competitors.
 With these insights, you can find opportunities to improve your product and grow your business.
-Also, social media platforms you can monitor with Hootsuite include Facebook, Instagram, Twitter, TikTok, YouTube, LinkedIn, and more.
+Besides analyzing user sentiments, Hootsuite can also track competitors and trends.
+It now includes OwlyGPT, an AI assistant that helps generate social content, suggest strategies, and identify what topics are gaining momentum

 Features